Role of surfactant-induced Marangoni stresses in retracting liquid sheets: Problem formulation and numerical method

 Additionally to the dimensionless flow parameters, the flow dynamics are also controlled by the ratio of the film thickness to the radius of the rim, i.e. $e=h_0/a_0$.
-In this study, we consider the zero acceleration limit, and $e=0.2$, similar to previous studies \citep{Agbaglah_2013}.
-As the liquid sheet retracts, the thickness of the rim grows over time as the rim engolfes the sheet, $e$ decreases, and the rim deceleration vanishes resulting in the rim dynamics being fully driven by the RP instability.
+In this study, we consider the zero acceleration limit, and $e=0.2$, following the work by \citet{Agbaglah_2013} where their stability analysis and dispersion relationship depended on the initial acceleration.
+As the liquid sheet retracts, the thickness of the rim grows over time as the rim engulfs the sheet, $e$ decreases, and the rim deceleration vanishes resulting in the rim dynamics being fully driven by the RP instability.
 Therefore, the flow dynamics depend on two competing time scales: the time scale given by the RP instability in the (spanwise) $z$-direction ($T_{RP}$), and the time scales of the rim growth ($T_{ret}$).
-The time scale of the action of surface tension and droplet detachment is given by the capillary time, $T_{RP}=\sqrt{\rho a_0^3/ \sigma_s}$.
-On the other hand, mass conservation results in the scaling $a (da/dt) \sim h u_{TC}$, leading to $T_{ret}=a/(da/dt) \sim \sqrt{\rho a_0^4/(2 \sigma_s h_0)}$; for $T_{RP} <<T_{ret}$, then, the liquid sheet must satisfy $\sqrt{h_0/a_0}<<1$, as $a_0^2 \sim h_0L_0$, which leads to the next condition $\sqrt[4]{h_0/L_0}<<1$ that is accomplished at very high aspect ratios (see \citet{Mirjalili_snh_2018} for more details).
+The time scale of the action of surface tension and droplet detachment is given by the capillary time, $T_{RP}=\sqrt{\rho_l a_0^3/ \sigma_s}$.
+On the other hand, mass conservation results in the scaling $a (da/dt) \sim h u_{TC}$, leading to $T_{ret}=a/(da/dt) \sim \sqrt{\rho_l a_0^4/(2 \sigma_s h_0)}$; for $T_{RP} <<T_{ret}$, then, the liquid sheet must satisfy $\sqrt{h_0/a_0}<<1$, as $a_0^2 \sim h_0L_0$, which leads to the next condition $\sqrt[4]{h_0/L_0}<<1$ that is accomplished at very high aspect ratios (see \citet{Mirjalili_snh_2018} for more details).
 Finally, we justify the initial sinusoidal perturbation by looking into the breakup time $T_B$ as a function of $T_B=f(Oh,\varepsilon)$ (see expression $5$ from \citet{Driessen}); for $T_B=f(Oh,\varepsilon=0.25) \sim T_{RP}. $